 The next fragment shows an example of how the previous schema and the "AnvilType1" property type might appear in the instantiation of an Oem property as the result of a GET on a resource.
 The example shows two required elements in the use of the Oem property: A name for the object and a type property for the object.
 Detailed requirements for these elements are provided in the following clauses.

 '''

-...

 "Oem": {

 "Contoso": {

-"@odata.type": "http://Contoso.com/schemas/extensions.v1_2_0#contoso.AnvilType1",
+"@odata.type": "#Contoso.v1_2_0.AnvilType1",

 "slogan": "Contoso anvils never fail",

 "disclaimer": " Most of the time"

 }

-}...
+},

+...

+}

 '''

 7.5.7.2.
 Oem property format and content